espressif/esp-dev-kits/esp32-s3-lcd-ev-board/examples/usb_msc_file_sys/README.md

         2. Short press the "RST(SW1)" button.
         3. Release the "BOOT(SW2)" button.
         4. Upload the program and reset.
+* Abnormal display on the sub-board2 screen (480x480), backlight is on but there is no image displayed
+    * If the log level is configured as "Debug" or lower, please also increase the baud rate of log output as well (e.g., 2000000).

 ## Technical Support and Feedback